sohanmer/todo-app-microservices/README.md

         docker push <username>/todo-display

+**Note:-** Before proceeding to the next step please create a standard GKE cluster on Google Cloud and connect to the cluster via Google CLI.

 3. **kubernetes/manifest** this directory contains all the kubernetes manifest file and using this we will deploy our app and create a public load balancer to access our app from the internet.